ddnexus/pagy/docs/how-to.md

 ---
 # How To

-This page contains the practical tips and examples to get the job done with pagy.
+This page contains the practical tips and examples to get the job done with Pagy.
 If there is something missing, or some topic that you think should be added, fixed or explained better, please open an issue.

 ## Quick Start

-Install and require the pagy gem:
+Install and require the Pagy gem:

 ```bash
 gem install pagy